Larissa Behrendt: Current academic positions

+As of July 2025 Behrendt is a distinguished professor (since 2018) at UTS, and is the Laureate Fellow at the Jumbunna Indigenous House of Learning.
+She is the inaugural chair of Indigenous Research and Director of Research and Academic Programs (since 2011).

 Other work

 In education and community

 Behrendt has been active in issues around Indigenous education including literacy.
 In 2002, she was the co-recipient of the inaugural Neville Bonner National Teaching Award.
 She has served on the board of Tranby Aboriginal College in Glebe, Sydney and has been ambassador for the Gawura Campus (an Indigenous primary school) of St Andrew's Cathedral School since at least 2012.
 She was a founder of the Sydney Story Factory in 2012, which established a literacy program in Redfern.

 In April 2011, Behrendt was appointed to chair the Review of Higher Education Access and Outcomes for Aboriginal and Torres Strait Islander People for the federal government.
 The Review, tasked with providing a roadmap for Indigenous university education, delivered its report in September 2012 and received a widely positive response for its emphasis on achievable parity targets and the re-allocation of existing resources to support meaningful outcomes such as "fostering a 'professional class' of Indigenous graduates".
 In releasing the report on 14 September 2012, Senator Chris Evans, Minister for Tertiary Education, accepted all of its recommendations.

 From 2009 to 2012, she co-chaired the City of Sydney's Aboriginal and Torres Strait Islander Advisory Panel.